-- that their information has been received but was not assessed as a PID - the reasons for the decision - the review rights available if the discloser is dissatisfied with the decision and how to request - review - any action Council proposes to take in relation to the matter - any other options the discloser has in relation to the matter.
+- that their information has been received but was not assessed as a PID; - the reasons for the decision; - the review rights available if the discloser is dissatisfied with the decision and how to request; - review; - any action Council proposes to take in relation to the matter; - any other options the discloser has in relation to the matter.

-1.11 Assessing a PID
+13. Assessing a PID

 The disclosure will be assessed in accordance with the PID Act, the PID Standards, Council's Public Interest Disclosure Policy and any other relevant procedure(s).
-The PID Coordinator will when necessary utilise the Queensland Ombudsman's Guides such as:
+The PID Coordinator will, when necessary, utilise guidelines provided by the Queensland Ombudsman which can be found on their website at www.ombudsman.qld.gov.au